- (1) Laxman Jhula: Swinging Glory of Rishikesh

 Away from the horde of the people, Vashishta Gufa is located on the banks of the River Ganga covered by the Himalayas in a peaceful and archaic location.
 About 17 km from Tapovan and 6 km from Shivpuri, this pristine place is located among the trees of Gular.
 A small village named "Gular Village" is also situated near the ashram.
 If we go through Hindu mythology, then we came to know the History of this place which depicts that, One of the seven great sages or Saptarishi, "Sage Vashishta" with his wife "Arundhati " did austerity at this place for hundreds of years in order to overcome their sorrow of the death of their children.
 There was also a small ashram namely "Swami Purushottamanand Ashram" built near the Vashishta cave.

 One of the noted Siddhi Peeths or Shakti Peeth, "Kunjapuri Temple" is positioned at a height of about 1700 meters and around 15 km from Rishikesh.
 The temple witnesses a mesmerizing view of sunrise and sunset from the greater Himalayan peaks.
-Swarga Rohini, Banderpunch, Chaukhamba and Gangotri; these peaks of Garhwal Himalayas can be seen from this temple.
-It is to be said that after listening offensive remarks about her husband, Shiva by her father, Prajapati Daksh; Devi Sati (Wife of Lord Shiva) immolated her mortal body through the invocation and revocation of her yogic powers, then Shiva carried her body and proceed to Kailash.
-At this place, the chest of buried Sati had fallen and so a Shakti Peeth established here.
+Swarga Rohini, Banderpunch, Chaukhamba and Gangotri; these peaks of the Garhwal Himalayas can be seen from this temple.
+It is to be said that Devi Sati after listening to offensive remarks about her husband, Shiva by her father, Prajapati Daksh immolated her mortal body through the invocation and revocation of her yogic powers, then Shiva carried her body and proceed to Kailash.
+At this place, the chest of buried Sati had fallen and so a Shakti Peeth was established here.

 Approx half a kilometer away from Triveni Ghat, "Bharat Mandir (Temple)" is a famous ancient shrine dedicated to "Lord Bharat" (Brother of Lord Rama).
 This is the most ancient temple in Rishikesh established by Jagadguru Adi Shankaracharya in 789 A.D, on the day of Basant Panchami.
 Every year, on this day the Shaligram from this temple is taken for a holy bath in the sacred Mayakund and then is carried through the city in a grand procession.
 It is believed that on the virtuous day of Akshaya Tritiya, taking 108 parikramas (rounds) of Lord Shri Hrishikesh Narayana at this temple is equivalent to the pilgrimage to Badrinath.
 In Vishnu Puran, Vaman Puran, Shrimadbhagwat, Mahabharat and Narsingh Puran; this temple is mentioned.

 One of the famous temples dedicated to Lord Shiva, "Bhootnath Temple" is located in the area of Swargashram.
-This multiple floor temple has the small main temple on the top floor that offers the panoramic view of Rishikesh.
-Every floor of this 7-storey temple has a diety like Nandi, Hanumana and other variations of Shiva.
-At the 7th floor of the temple, there is a Shivalinga surrounded by 10 bells and each bell having a different sound.
+This multiple floor temple has a small main temple on the top floor that offers a panoramic view of Rishikesh.
+Every floor of this 7-storey temple has a deity like Nandi, Hanumana and other variations of Shiva.
+On the 7th floor of the temple, there is a Shivalinga surrounded by 10 bells, each bell having a different sound.
 One can get the pleasure of the darshan of Bhoothnath baba (or Lord Shiva).
-According to Hindu Mythology, while going to marry Devi Sati, Lord Shiva and his Baraat took rest here.
+According to Hindu Mythology, while going to marry Devi Sati, Lord Shiva and his Baraat took a rest here.
 Away from the crowd, this temple is a peaceful and quiet place surrounded by Rajaji National Park on 3 sides.

-On the banks of the River Ganga, on a white sandy beach, the location of Byasi fascinate you with its beauty.
+On the banks of the River Ganga, on a white sandy beach, the location of Byasi fascinates you with its beauty.
 Surrounded by the dense Sal forest, it is located on the NH-58 at Badrinath road in the state of Uttarakhand.
-Byasi is a small village on the banks of holy river Ganga and is about a distance of 30 km from Rishikesh.
+Byasi is a small village on the banks of the holy river Ganga and is about a distance of 30 km from Rishikesh.
 It is a famous spot for adventurous activities especially Rafting & Camping.
-The consistent flow of the Ganga River and a favourable demography of the place makes its a best choice for river rafting.
-Camping at Byasi will surely gives you a wonderful and divine feeling.
-If you are camping or rafting enthusiasts, then Byasi is a must visit place for you.
+The consistent flow of the Ganga River and the favourable demography of the place makes it the best a best choice for river rafting.
+Camping at Byasi will surely give you a wonderful and divine feeling.
+If you are a camping or rafting enthusiast, then Byasi is a must visit place for you.
 There are also several hotels or restaurants in Byasi.

 Jumping Heights, a point where you can explore a variety of adrenaline-pumping options like bungee jumping, flying fox, giant swings and much more.
 Jumping Heights was set up by ex-Captain Rahul Nigam in the year 2006.
 It is India's first Extreme Adventure Zone set up in Rishikesh for the purpose of bringing Adventures fanatics from all over the world to India.
 Keeping in mind the safety and excitement of adventure junkies, this adventure zone offers many challenging extreme adventures worldwide like Bungee Jumping (at a height of around 83 mtrs), Flying Fox (Fly at 140 Kmph), Giant Swing (at around an altitude of 83 mtrs) and so on.
 It is also the first highest and most astonishing Bungee Jumping platform in India.

-The beautiful ashram, "Vanprastha Ashram" is located near the sanctified river Ganga in the tranquil city of Rishikesh.
+"Vanaprastha Ashram" is located near the sanctified river Ganga in the tranquil city of Rishikesh.
 This majestic ashram was founded by Baba Kali Kamli Wale.
-The main attraction of Vanprastha Ashram is its spacious and scenic garden with varieties of flowers that offers a picturesque view.
+The main attraction of Vanaprastha Ashram is its spacious and scenic garden with varieties of flowers that offers a picturesque view.
 This ashram also provides accommodation facilities for visitors.
-The rooms offered at Vanprastha Ashram are enormous and is equipped with all the modern facilities.
+The rooms offered at Vanaprastha Ashram are enormous and are equipped with all the modern facilities.
 All the rooms are proper sanitated and neat & clean for a comfy and pleasant stay.
-Also, one can take the delight of daily activities such as kirtans & bhajans in the ashram.
+Also, one can take the delight in daily activities such as kirtans & bhajans in the ashram.
 Aarti is also held daily in the evening as well as in the morning time.

-Situated 19 km away from the small and serene city of Rishikesh, on the National Highway between Rishikesh and Patisira, "Shivpuri" is an amazing location witnessing the view of Garhwal Himalayas and River Ganga.
-The meaning of "Shivpuri" clearly depicts by its name as "the abode of Lord Shiva".
+Situated 19 km away from the small and serene city of Rishikesh, on the National Highway between Rishikesh and Patisira, "Shivpuri" is an amazing location showcasing the view of Garhwal Himalayas and River Ganga.
+The meaning of "Shivpuri" clearly depicted by its name as "the abode of Lord Shiva".
 Apart from the beauty and tranquility, Shivpuri offers a large number of opportunities for indulging in thrilling and exciting adventure sports especially, Rafting and Camping.
-Shivpuri is very famous and preferable destination for Rafting and Camping by the tourists all over the globe.
-Excellent Safety equipment and well professional & trained guides are available here for the vantage and convenience of the visitors & local peoples.
+Shivpuri is a very famous and preferable destination for Rafting and Camping by the tourists all over the globe.
+Excellent Safety equipment and well professional & trained guides are available here for the vantage and convenience of the visitors & local people.